AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ### Token generator libraries

-Agora provides an open-source [AgoraDynamicKey](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) repository on GitHub, which enables you to generate tokens on your server with programming languages such as C++, Java, and Go.
+Agora provides an open source [AgoraDynamicKey](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) repository on GitHub, which enables you to generate tokens on your server with programming languages such as C++, Java, and Go.

 | Language | Algorithm   | Core method                                                                                                                                         | Sample code                                                                                                                                                         |
 | -------- | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |